erhathaway/router-primitives/README.md

 ## API Overview

-There are 3 major objects in the Recrusrive Router library: `manager`, `router`, and `serializedStateStore`.
+The API consists of 3 classes `manager`, `router`, `serializedStateStore` and 1 connfiguration object `routerDeclaration`.

+`manager` class:
-`manager`: The manager is what ties various `router` types together, and links the routers up to both the `serializedStateStore` and the `routerStateStore`
+  - The manager is what ties various `router` types together, and links the routers up to both the `serializedStateStore` and the `routerStateStore`

+`router` class:
-`router`: A router backs every router you define in your app.
+  - A router backs every router you define in your app.
 Routers all have a unique name and can be one of the 4 primitive types (scene, stack, data, feature).

+`serializedStateStore` class:
-`serializedStateStore`: The serialized state of the router tree is stored in this store.
+ - The serialized state of the router tree is stored in this store.
 If your app runs in a web browser, this store is a wrapper around the native History API.
 The store changes to work with different platforms.

+ `routerDeclaration` config:
+ - An object that is used to specify how a router should be made.
+On manager initation, you can specify a tree for `routerDeclaration` objects.
+Or, once the manager is initialized, you can add them to the manager one by one.

 ## Manager

-The manager is what you use to add routers, remove routers and move the app forward or backwards through history.
+The manager is what you use to: `add routers`, `remove routers` and move the app `forward` or `backwards` through history.

-The manager is what you use to add routers to your app.
-You can either add a tree of routers during initialization, or add them one at a time afterwards
+When using the manager to add routers, you can either add a tree of routers during initialization, or add them one at a time afterwards

 ### Addings routers

 When you initialize the manager, you have the option of supplying an initial router tree.
+Each node in the router tree is a `routerDeclation` object.
 The router tree is how you describe the layout of your app in terms of routers:

 ```
                                                    [root Rouer]